oicr-gsi/dimsum/docs/user_manual/guides/review_sign_offs.md

 # Review Case Sign-Offs

-When preparing a case for release, the reviewer must ensure that all sign offs have been completed.
+When preparing a case for release, the reviewer must ensure that all sign-offs have been completed.
 Dimsum allows you to see all of the relevant sign-offs in one clear view.

 1. On the main [QC Dashboard](/user_manual/qc_dashboard/), filter for the desired requisition by